ernestomenchaca2003/DevOps-Bootcamp/01-ProgrammingLanguage/Golang/01-basics/02-externalpackages/README.md

 Visit [pkg.go.dev](https://pkg.go.dev) and search for a "quote" package.

-Locate and click the **rsc.io/quote** package in search results.
+Locate and click the **[rsc.io/quote](https://pkg.go.dev/rsc.io/quote/v4)** package in search results.

 In the Documentation section, under Index, note the list of functions you can call from your code.
 You'll use the **Go function.**

-At the top of this page, note that package quote is included in the **rsc.io/quote** module.
+At the top of this page, note that package quote is included in the **[rsc.io/quote](https://pkg.go.dev/rsc.io/quote/v4)** module.

 You can use the [pkg.go.dev](https://pkg.go.dev) site to find published modules whose packages have functions you can use in your own code.
 Packages are published in modules -- like rsc.io/quote -- where others can use them.
 Modules are improved with new versions over time, and you can upgrade your code to use the improved versions.

 ### Code

+Create a file called `quote.go`.

-In your Go code, import the rsc.io/quote package and add a call to its Go function.
+In your Go code, import the `rsc.io/quote` package and add a call to its Go function.
 After adding the highlighted lines, your code should include the following:

 ```